GLOBAL MARKETS-Political jitters lift gold, dent euro and French debt

 The premium investors demand to hold low-rated Italian 10-year bonds rather than German Bunds hit its highest since 2014.

 Apart from German debt, investors also bought gold, which is seen as a safe investment.
-Spot gold hit a three-month high of $1,244.67 an ounce before paring gains to $1,239.70.
+Spot gold hit a three-month high of $1,244.67 an ounce.

+The euro was down another 0.1 percent to $1.0688 after a sharp fall on Tuesday.

+U.S. crude oil was up 0.84 percent, or 44 cents, at 1605 GMT.
+Brent was higher by 1.00 percent, or 55 cents at $55.61 after news of a large rise in inventories in the U.S. Energy Information Administration data saw prices initially fall overnight.

 May 25 Rayonier Advanced Materials said on Thursday it would buy Canada's Tembec Inc for $807 million including debt.